How to Close Profitable Sales – Because it costs you a lot to close cheap business!

 Get a great deal to the table, lock it in and leave it there.

-Of course, make sure you keep in contact with the Buyer, make sure the Buyer has everything needed to make their decision in your favour.
+Of course, make sure you keep in contact with the Buyer, the rest of the buying committee, adding values along the way and ensuring they all have everything needed to make their decision in your favour.

 Closing Well Means Nothing If Your Sales Pitch Stinks!